Chat with German Native Speakers for Free

 • HelloTalk is a mobile application that connects people from around the world who wish to learn a foreign language.
 If you have problems understanding voice messages you can always rely on the voice-to-text capability of this app to convert voice into text message.
 The application also enables you to make and receive free phone calls to your smartphone from your conversation partners no matter how far they live.
 There are more than one million registered users but recent updates seem to have discouraged some members who do not like paying for features that used to be free.

-• HiNative from Lang-8 (see above) enables its users to connect with native speakers around the world, ask them questions about their language and culture and have their writings in a language they are trying to learn checked for free by native speakers from the community.
+• HiNative (see above for desktop version) enables its users to connect with native speakers around the world, ask them questions about their language and culture and have their writings in a language they are trying to learn checked for free by native speakers from the community.

 • Speaky Language Exchange – see Speaky above under “Finding German Language Exchange Partners for Online Conversation”.